MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksenableeventwithallocator.md

 Optionally contains the size of each KSEVENT_ITEM structure in each list of events.
 The event item may be extended in order to store private information.
 If this parameter is zero, the structure size is assumed to be normal.
 If it is greater than or equal to an event item structure, the KSEVENT_ITEM_IRP_STORAGE macro can be used to return a pointer to the event item so the custom data can be retrieved.
 On 64-bit platforms, this parameter must be a multiple of 8.

+#### - EventsFlags [in, optional]

+Specifies <a href="..\ks\ne-ks-ksevents_locktype.md">KSEVENTS_LOCKTYPE</a> flags specifying the type of exclusion lock to be used in accessing the event list, if any.
+If no flag is set, then no lock is taken.
+If a handler is specified already, this parameter is ignored.

 ## -returns

 Same as <b>KsEnableEvent</b>, which returns STATUS_SUCCESS if successful, or an error specific to the event being enabled if unsuccessful.
 The function always sets the IO_STATUS_BLOCK.Information field of the PIRP.IoStatus element within the IRP to zero.
 It does not set the IO_STATUS_BLOCK.Status field, nor does it complete the IRP.

 ## -remarks

 If the optional allocator callback is used, the filter may need to free the buffer in some nonconventional manner.
-Note that the IRP_BUFFERED_IO and IRP_DEALLOCATE_BUFFER flags are not set when using a custom allocator.</p>
+Note that the IRP_BUFFERED_IO and IRP_DEALLOCATE_BUFFER flags are not set when using a custom allocator.